 Leaders or managers assess the individuals in their teams against the two dimensions of skill and will.
-Once they’ve done this, they place the individuals in their teams into whichever quadrant is most appropriate for them, before planning how to manage them going forward.
+Once they’ve done this, they place the individuals in their teams into whichever quadrant is most appropriate for them.
+The next stage is for managers to plan how to manage each of their employees going forward.

 Individuals with both high levels of skill and high levels of will should be able to motivate and drive themselves, and have the ability to deliver effectively without management intervention.

 These are great people to have in your team and your role as a manager is to get out of their way, let them perform, recognize their achievements and support them as required, perhaps as a coach or mentor.